 You have time in the afternoon to do some final sightseeing or some last-minute shopping.
 We come together one last time for a farewell dinner of French-inspired Japanese cuisine in a Tokyo skyscraper with panoramic views of the iconic Tokyo Tower and the city’s night lights.

 Day 14: Tokyo & Goodbye

-This morning after breakfast and your 2021 Cherry Blossom Tour of Central Japan concludes.
-You can return to Tokyo by train or air to fly home, or depart from Osaka’s Kansai International Airport.
-Perhaps you might like to linger in Japan for a little longer.
+This morning after breakfast, your 2021 Cherry Blossom Tour of Central Japan concludes.
+You can depart from Haneda Airport or Narita Airport.
+Or, perhaps you might like to linger in Japan for a little longer.
 We will be delighted to plan your personal post-tour extension to show you a different part of Japan.

 Note: The cost of an escorted transfer to your departure airport is not included in our Small Group Tours (as we found many guests choose to stay in Japan a bit longer), but we will be happy to arrange your transfer to next destination or to exit airport.
 Please see our FAQ for more details.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.

 All photographs on this website are representative only and are not a commitment to what may be on view on the day.

 - Lunches & dinners as specified